 To run a

-New-Map command that was added by the
+New-Map command from the

-MapFunctions module, use
+MapFunctions module, use its

 To find the module from which a command was imported, use the ModuleName property of commands.